SimonGoring/neotoma_paper/Neotoma_paper.md

 Examples
 ------------------
-Macdonald and Cwynar (\cite{macdonald1991post}) used pollen percentage data for *Pinus* to map the northward migration of lodgepole pine (*Pinus contorta* var *latifolia*) following glaciation.
+Macdonald and Cwynar ([@macdonald1991post]) used pollen percentage data for *Pinus* to map the northward migration of lodgepole pine (*Pinus contorta* var *latifolia*) following glaciation.
 In their study a cutoff of 15% Pinus pollen is associated with presence at pollen sample sites.
-Recent work by Strong and Hills (\cite{strong2013holocene}) has remapped the migration front using a lower pollen proportion (5%) and more sites.
+Recent work by Strong and Hills ([@strong2013holocene]) has remapped the migration front using a lower pollen proportion (5%) and more sites.
 Here we attempt to replicate the analysis as an example both of the strengths of the package and limitations of paleoinformatic approaches.

 To begin we must define a spatial bounding box and a set of taxa of interest.
-Strong and Hills (\cite{strong2013holocene}) use a region approximately bounded by 54^oN to the south and 65^oN to the North, and from 110^oW to 130^oW.
+Strong and Hills ([@strong2013holocene]) use a region approximately bounded by 54^oN to the south and 65^oN to the North, and from 110^oW to 130^oW.
 The command `get_site` is used to find all sites within a bounding box:

-# These are just some options I like to set - KR